agreen8911/agreen8911/README.md

 ### Hi 👋 My name is Adam

-Full Stack Developer (JavaScript, Node.js, HTML, CSS, React, PostgreSQL) | Recent Gradudate from the University of North Carolina's Master of Applied Data Science program (2025)
+Software Engineer | UNC Master of Applied Data Science | Passion for building and exploring the latest, especially AI & AR/VR.

-<p>Two years ago I transitioned from over a decade of leadership, sales, and project management experience across a diverse group of industries to pursue my passion of becoming a Software Engineer.
-I graduated from Full Stack Academy's 19-week full time Software Engineer/Web Development Boot Camp and have continued to broaden my skillsets and pursue new opportunities to learn new technologies ever since!
-Since then I was accepted into the University of North Carolina's Master of Applied Data Science (MADS) Program and I will gradute August 2025!</p>
+<p>A little over two years ago I transitioned from over a decade of leadership, sales, and project management experience across a diverse group of industries to pursue my passion of becoming a Software Engineer.
+I have been interested in learning to code since 2015 and in 2023, I attended and graduated from Full Stack Academy's 19-week full time Software Engineer/Web Development Boot Camp where I learned full stack development (React, Express, Node, Postgres).
+Since then, I have been working as a Front End Developer building and maintaining features for the company's website.
+Since the bootcamp, my passion and excitement for AI has continuously been building, and I recently acheived my Masters of Applied Data Science from the University of North Carolina.</p>

 -------------------------------------------------------------------

 * ⚡ Google Professional Machine Learning Engineer Certified